Derimarg/code-command/README.md

 ## Usage

-This is a open source program, feel free to use it, contact me to request features.
+This is an open source program, feel free to use it, contact me to request features.

 ```js script
  "scripts": {